 What is it 1-3-1 No Trap Zone?

 This is a zone defense in a 1-3-1 formation with the primary focus being on containing dribble penetration and keeping the ball outside the 3 point line.
 With a no trap 1-3-1 defense, the defense is really passive and tries to force the offense into bad shots and passes.
-The goal of the outside defenders is to get the offense to pick up their dribble and when they do everybody retreats from the ball and tries to fill all passing lanes to keep the ball dead and force that player into a bad pass.
-It is different than a trapping 1-3-1 defense which I am going to break down in the near future and you will be able to read it once I finish it.
-The defense tries to guard the ball with 1 defender while everybody else plays in the gaps to try and keep the ball from being passed.
+The goal of the outside defenders is to get the offense to pick up their dribble.
+When they do everybody retreats from the ball and tries to fill all passing lanes to keep the ball in the hands of a player without a dribble and force that player into a bad pass.
+It is different than a trapping 1-3-1 defense.
+The defense tries to guard the ball between 2 defenders to try and keep the ball from being passed.

 Advantages of a 1-3-1 No Trapping Zone